-Animism actually has a long history in Western culture going back (and beyond) to the ancient priesthood known as the Druids in Western Europe and Plato’s philosophy of a World Soul in ancient Greece, which he called the Anima Mundi.
+But Animism actually has a long history in Western culture going back (and beyond) to the ancient priesthood known as the Druids in Western Europe and other animistic cultures that were conquered and colonized over time.

-Today, Western science and Enlightenment rationalism have relegated Animism to the margins but it is making a comeback in this age of mass alienation from nature, relativistic nihilism and climate breakdown.
+Today, Western science and Enlightenment rationalism have relegated Animism to the margins.
+However, it is making a comeback in this age of mass alienation from nature, relativistic nihilism and climate breakdown.

-The avalanche of data, statistics and academic papers from 10,000+ scientific studies and tens of billions of dollars spent on climate change research doesn’t speak to most people’s hearts or mobilize the kind of collective action we need to save ourselves.
+The avalanche of data, statistics and academic papers from 100,000-plus scientific studies and tens of billions of dollars spent on climate change research doesn’t speak to most people’s hearts, nor has it mobilized the kind of collective action we need to save ourselves.

-The modern Western way of perceiving the world as a detached observer in a reductionist, mechanistic and meaningless Universe is at the root of the crisis of consciousness and global biodiversity collapse happening today.
+I believe the modern Western way of perceiving the world as a detached observer in a reductionist, mechanistic and ultimately meaningless Universe is at the root of the crisis of consciousness and global biodiversity collapse happening today.